September 21

 Which Oil Should I Put In My Car?

 • American Petroleum Institute (API) rating: The API categorizes and classifies car engine oil for performance and standards.
-Having the API stamp on the motor oil ensures that it’s designed for the proper use of a vehicle’s engine size to protect it from damage.
+The API stamp on the motor oil ensures it’s designed to properly use a vehicle’s engine size to protect it from damage.

 • Viscosity: Viscosity refers to the thickness of the oil and how easily one can pour it into the engine.
-In cold temperatures, you’ll need a lower-viscosity oil and at higher temperatures, a thicker viscosity.
-Viscosity rates are developed by the API.
+In cold temperatures, you’ll need a lower-viscosity oil; at higher temperatures, you’ll need a thicker viscosity.
+The API develops viscosity rates.

-• Weight: You’ll see different weights labeled on motor oil, such as 5W-30 or 0W-20.
+• Weight: You’ll see weights labeled on motor oil, such as 5W-30 or 0W-20.
 The weight is based on the viscosity rating.
 The higher the “W” number, the thicker or more viscous the oil is.
-In colder weather, you’ll need lower-weight or thinner viscosity oil that has less resistance during the engine’s start-up period.
+In colder weather, you’ll need lower-weight or thinner viscosity oil with less resistance during the engine’s start-up period.
 In hot weather, you’ll want more viscosity.

 • Society of Automotive Engineers (SAE): The SAE created a numerical system for grading engine oil weights according to viscosity.